Ed Asner recalls Mary Tyler Moore's 'generosity' while filming Mary Tyler Moore Show

 Of overcoming her addiction to alcohol, Asner said, “I don’t know that she really did.
 I do know that I think after the show … some nights she would have a martini or two martinis and that was it,” and quipped, “Two martinis never killed anybody.”

-Despite their closeness, Asner revealed that he didn’t see a change in Moore during the ups and downs of her life that she faced while starring on MTM show: in his eyes, she remained consistent in her emotions.
+Despite their closeness, Asner revealed that he didn’t see a change in Moore during the ups and downs of her life that she faced while starring on MTM show: in his eyes, she remained consistent in her emotions.“I didn’t see a different Mary.
+The good, steady, strong, hard-working Mary,” said Asner.
+“I think she changed after the show stopped, but I didn’t see any of that.”

 In honor of the pair’s special friendship, PEOPLE looks back on five memorable Mary-Lou moments from the MTM show.